Shubhanngi12/task1project1/README.md

-Project is about Payment Gateway Integration using Paypal Integration.
+Project is about Payment Gateway Integration using Razorpay Integration.